Billie Eilish Weighs In On The Non-troversy Around Posting A Swimsuit Photo

 Advertisement

-She said that she also faces nastiness when she deviates from the oversized, colorful streetwear that has become her signature look.
+She said that she also faces nastiness when she deviates from the oversized, colourful streetwear that has become her signature look.

 “I can’t stress it enough.
 I’m just wearing what I wanna wear.
 If there’s a day when I’m like, ‘You know what, I feel comfortable with my belly right now, and I wanna show my belly,’ I should be allowed to do that,” Eilish told Dazed.